The Messed Up Truth About The 1970s Music Industry

 Overdoses were almost expected of rockstars

-In the fall of 1970, Janis Joplin was working on what was going to become her best-selling LP: "Pearl" (via History).
-Four years before, she had come to San Francisco and quickly turned from a drifter into a prolific singer, too loud or brave to stay with her first band, Big Brother and the Holding Company.
-As per Society of Rock, on October 4, road manager John Cooke went to check on Joplin after she had failed to turn up to a meeting.
+In the fall of 1970, Janis Joplin was working on what was going to become her best-selling LP: "Pearl."
+Four years before, she had come to San Francisco and quickly found her place in the music scene as a prolific singer, too loud or brave to stay with her first band, Big Brother and the Holding Company.
+On October 4, road manager John Cooke went to check on Joplin after she had failed to turn up to a meeting.
 Cooke found her dead as a result of a heroin overdose.
-Less than a month before, Jimi Hendrix had also died of a drug overdose.
-He asphyxiated on his own vomit in his sleep, following yet another night of combining dangerous drugs.
+Less than a month before, Jimi Hendrix had also died of drug related causes.
+He asphyxiated on his own vomit in his sleep after taking too many sleeping pills mixed with alcohol.

 The 1970s continued to be ridden with overdose deaths in the world of musicians.
-On July 3, 1971, The Doors frontman Jim Morrison died inside the bathtub of his Paris apartment from heart failure, with many believing he accidentally overdosed on heroin (via The Washington Post).
+On July 3, 1971, The Doors frontman Jim Morrison died in the bathtub of his Paris apartment from heart failure, with many believing he accidentally overdosed on heroin.
 In 1977, Elvis Presley was found dead in his bathroom as well.
-As per Society of Rock, an autopsy revealed he had 14 drugs in his system at the time of his death.
-And these are just a few of the rock artists who overdosed in the 1970s.
+An autopsy revealed he had 14 drugs in his system at the time of his death.

 If you or anyone you know is struggling with addiction issues, help is available.
 Visit the Substance Abuse and Mental Health Services Administration website or contact SAMHSA's National Helpline at 1-800-662-HELP (4357).